DevzCat/saigon-by-night/README.md

 ![saigonbynight](./images/saigonbynight.PNG)

 E-commerce marketing website model on Covid lockdown based on Facebook Group.
-(This project has been stopped due to my lack of experience when merging 3 frameworks altogether make the website becoming more slowly).
+(This project has been stopped due to my lack of experience when merging 2 frameworks and other libraries altogether make the website becoming more slowly).

 ## Frontend.